nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 Details on how this is done can be found in the [Consultation Guidance](accessrecord_structured_development_consultation_guidance.html).

 Clinical items within the Consultation are always included in the response regardless of their inclusion/exclusion in other parts of the query.
-So, for example, if a consumer requests Consultations but does not request Medications in the query, and there are consultationa that contain medications the provider will include the Medication contained in the Consultation in its response.
+So, for example, if a consumer requests consultations then any medications that are contained in the consultations returned will be present in the bundle, regardles of the medications parameter being absent or set to false in the request.

 <a href="images/access_structured/Consultation_Return_v2.png"><img src="images/access_structured/Consultation_Return_v2.png" alt="Consultation Returned FHIR profiles" style="max-width:100%;max-height:100%;"></a>